codership/galera/Docs_tommi/python3/source/architecture.rst

 At the receiving end, the application process takes place by high priority transaction(s).

-To keep the state identical on all nodes, the wsrep API uses a global transaction ID (GTID), which is used to both:
+To keep the state identical on all nodes, the wsrep API uses a Global Transaction ID (GTID), which is used to both:

 - Identify the state change
 - Identify the state itself by the ID of the last state change